 Do you or a loved one need addiction treatment for alcohol or drugs?
-It's easy to end up paying too much for a treatment clinic that underdelivers.
+Many simply don't know how to compare treatment providers and end up settling for less.

 We've compiled this need-to-know guide, including questions to ask each clinic *before* you pay - including a printable cheatsheet.